 IL-1β expression in the context of tail fin injury has been reported in phagocytes (Ogryzko et al. 2013), resulting in a scattered pattern that can be quantified by the number of cells expressing the gene.
 However, before comparing IL-1β expression in embryos infected with the different strains, the size of the inoculum was hypothesised to influence the amount of gene expression, which can result in comparisons being inadequate.
 Therefore, IL-1β expression between samples was closely analysed at 2 hours post-infection, when S. aureus has been fully phagocytosed and the rapid expression of IL-1β initiated.

 Infections were performed independently up to three times per group, with a varying inoculum size due to habitual experimental variation.
 As expected, IL-1β expression was observed in individual cells at 2 hours-post infection, therefore the number of cells expressing the gene of interest was counted in each embryo.
 There was a significant increase of IL- 1β expressing cells between embryos infected with 1410 and 1900 CFU of SH1000 (Figure 5.17A, p < 0.0001).
-However there was a significant decrease between 1130 and 1410 CFU of SH1000 (p < 0.0001).
+However, there was a significant decrease between 1130 and 1410 CFU of SH1000 (p < 0.0001).
 In embryos infected with sagB there was a significant increase of IL- 1β expressing cells between 1320 and 1740 CFU (p < 0.05) and then between 1740 and 1900 CFU (Figure 5.17B, p < 0.01).
-Finally in embryos infected with phePsaeR there was a significant increase of IL- 1β expressing cells between 1360 and 1870 CFU (p < 0.01) but not between 1870 and 2470 CFU (Figure 5.17C, p > 0.05).
+Finally, in embryos infected with phePsaeR there was a significant increase of IL- 1β expressing cells between 1360 and 1870 CFU (p < 0.01) but not between 1870 and 2470 CFU (Figure 5.17C, p > 0.05).

+The number of IL-1β expressing cells increased with the size of the inoculum in the case of sagB and phePsaeR whilst there was a discrepancy between two inocula of SH1000.
+It was therefore appropriate to compare only the sets of data obtained for similar sizes of inocula, with the exception of the controls.

+5.2.3.2.
+SH1000, sagB and phePsaeR elicit different levels of IL-1β expression in infected embryos

+5.2.3.2.1.
+Comparison of IL-1β expression by attributing ranks

+As the data at 2 hours post-infection suggested that the size of the inoculum has an impact on how many cells are expressing IL-1β at that stage, only expression obtained with 1900 CFU of SH1000, 1900 CFU of sagB and 1870 CFU of phePsaeR was compared alongside the controls.
+It was hypothesised that embryos infected with sagB or phePsaeR would have a different level of IL-1β expression than embryos infected with SH1000.
+Gene expression was not compared beyond 48 hours post-infection since in vivo bacterial dynamics have previously indicated that the critical time-point in S. aureus pathogenesis is anterior to that (see Chapter 3), therefore any effective difference in the inflammatory response would have to precede that critical time point.